 Hon.
 Wayne Brazil’s 25 years on the federal bench, as well as his post-retirement years in the private sector as a arbitrator, mediator, special master and referee, equip him to deliver sophisticated neutral services in a wide range of roles and cases.

-Since joining JAMS, Judge Brazil has mediated and arbitrated cases across a wide spectrum of subject matter and value.
-In addition, he has been appointed a special master or referee in complex business, intellectual property, and insurance matters.
+Since joining JAMS, Judge Brazil has arbitrated and mediated cases across a wide spectrum of subject matter and value.
+His many appointments as sole arbitrator have tended to cluster in matters involving employment, health care, and business disputes.
+He has been appointed a special master or referee in complex business, intellectual property, and insurance matters.
 He also has been retained to preside over mock trials and hearings, as well as to provide private independent assessments of separable parts of cases (e.g., particularly significant issues, competing arguments, or ways of interpreting critical evidence).
 His critiques and suggestions are highly valued.

 Having presided over so many cases, and having hosted more than two thousand settlement conferences, Judge Brazil has a deep understanding of two pervasive facts of civil litigation life: in cases that can survive an early motion for summary judgment, outcomes are uncertain and transaction costs are high.
 These realities inform Judge Brazil’s work in all of his roles.

 As an arbitrator or special master, Judge Brazil is tenacious in his commitment to cutting to the chase as efficiently as fairness permits.
 As a mediator, he works hard to help parties identify the best terms that are accessible through settlement, then to assess realistically and comprehensively the pros and cons of proceeding with litigation.